Cuban music to stay home

 For his part, Dj Jigüe had already dabbled in online transmission in other countries, but never in Cuba, where —he claims— he had a lot of fun:

 “We decided to launch ourselves into the adventure and we tried to create the conditions so that the sound and the image were of the highest quality.
 It was quite a challenge, very crazy in the studio, recording with both cameras and with a capture of microphone sound to the console and then to the card.
 We even spent the night before the broadcast downloading the software. ”

-Tony Ávila also joined “to change this, our house”.
-From the calm of the living room of his home in Cárdenas, Tony transmitted —in a chair and with the guitar— his live concert, which was not free from the ups and downs of the connection, but also not of good energy.
-Topics such as El mundo d los más, Madre, and Como quisiera ser came out of that space.
-On the uncertain future, he commented that “the situation is difficult .
+Tony Ávila also joined "to change this, our house."
+From the calm of his living room in Cárdenas, Tony transmitted —in a chair and with the guitar— his live concert, which was not free from the ups and downs of the connection, but neither was it free from good energy.
+Topics like world of the most, Mother, and as i would like to be they left that space.
+Regarding the uncertain future, he commented that “the situation is difficult.
 Directing the projection towards the networks is a healthy alternative.
-Still, I am concerned about my musicians, but life comes first.
-Now to stay at home ”.
+Still, I'm worried about my musicians, but life is at stake.
+Now to stay home."

 The pandécima of Alexis Díaz Pimienta

 Alexis Díaz Pimienta assures that "repentismo is an exercise in public nudity".
 The Cuban writer and repentista does not stop composing, placing good commas in the verses he writes, in the tenths to which he dares; he puts his skin on paper, on the air, on the internet, and leaves them for posterity:

 There are inspired birds

 giving a free concert.